ADVISORY MEXICO-TRAIN/ACCIDENT

-MEXICO CITY - Fifteen people were killed and 70 hurt when an overpass carrying Mexico City metro train cars partially collapsed on to a road on Monday night, authorities said.
+MEXICO CITY - Twenty people were killed and 49 hurt when an overpass carrying Mexico City metro train cars partially collapsed on to a road on Monday night, authorities said.

 Restrictions: